Development of a novel Navier-Stokes solver (HiPSTAR)

 - Richard Sandberg

-The High-Performance Solver for Turbulence and Aeroacoustic Research (HiPSTAR) is currently being developed as part of the Royal Academy of Engineering/EPSRC research fellowship.
-The code is tailored to be particularly efficient for axisymmetric flows by employing generalized cylindrical coordinates and making a significant effort to minimize the memory requirement of the code in light of severe bandwidth limitations imposed by current multi core architectures.
-The code includes the following features: i) highly (wavenumber resolution) optimized 4th-order accurate compact differences, ii) a spectral method for the azimuthal direction (enabling a state-of-the-art axis treatment that exploits parity conditions of individual Fourier modes), iii) ultra low-storage 4th-order Runge-Kutta time integration, iv) skew-symmetric splitting of the nonlinear terms, v) non-reflective characteristic boundary conditions, and vi) domain decomposition in the streamwise and radial directions using an MPI parallelization.
-The parallel efficiency of HiPSTAR has been extensively tested on various computing platforms and excellent performance was achieved on HECToR for up to 14,208 cores.
-In a current CRAY centre of excellence project, the code is being converted to a hybrid OMP/MPI parallelisation.
-HiPSTAR is now also used by the Karlsruhe Institute of Technology (KIT).
+The High-Performance Solver for Turbulence and Aeroacoustic Research (HiPSTAR) was developed as part of a Royal Academy of Engineering/EPSRC research fellowship.
+The full compressible Navier-Stokes equations are solved on general curvilinear coordinates, with the option of also solving curvilinear cylindrical coordinates.
+The structured, multi-block code is tailored to be particularly efficient for modern HPC systems by making a significant effort to minimize the memory requirement in light of severe bandwidth limitations imposed by current multi core architectures.
+The code includes the following features: i) highly optimized (wavenumber resolution) 4th-order accurate parallelized compact differences, ii) a spectral method for the spanwise or azimuthal direction (in the case of cylindrical coordinates enabling a state-of-the-art axis treatment that exploits parity conditions of individual Fourier modes), iii) ultra low-storage 4th-order Runge-Kutta time integration, iv) skew-symmetric splitting of the nonlinear terms, v) non-reflective characteristic boundary conditions, vi) characteristic interface conditions for the connection of blocks with metric discontinuities, vii) a time dependent immersed boundary method for the realization of complex and/or moving geometries, and viii) domain decomposition in the two finite-difference directions using an MPI parallelization.
+The parallel efficiency of HiPSTAR has been extensively tested on various computing platforms and production runs have to date been performed on 14,208 cores.
+In a CRAY centre of excellence project (http://www.hector.ac.uk/coe/pdf/HiPSTAR_OMP_Report.pdf), the code was converted to a hybrid OMP/MPI parallelisation, where the OMP parallelisation was applied to the direction in which the spectral method is employed.

 Categories